civican/legisinfo/44-1/bills/C-49/bill_text.md

 The purpose of this Part is to promote

-safety, particularly by encouraging persons exploring for and exploiting petroleum **or carrying on an offshore renewable energy project** to maintain a prudent regime for achieving safety;
+safety, particularly by encouraging persons exploring for and exploiting petroleum or carrying on an offshore renewable energy project to maintain a prudent regime for achieving safety;

 the protection of the environment;

-accountability in accordance with the "polluter pays" principle; **and**
+accountability in accordance with the "polluter pays" principle; and

-**in respect of the exploration for and exploitation of** petroleum, the conservation of petroleum resources and joint production arrangements.
+in respect of the exploration for and exploitation of petroleum, the conservation of petroleum resources and joint production arrangements.

-> **Explanatory Note**:
-> Existing text of section 135.1:
-> *Existing Text*:
-> > The purpose of this Part is to promote, in respect of the exploration for and exploitation of petroleum,
-> > safety, particularly by encouraging persons exploring for and exploiting petroleum to maintain a prudent regime for achieving safety;
-> > the protection of the environment;
-> > accountability in accordance with the "polluter pays" principle;
-> > the conservation of petroleum resources; and
-> > joint production arrangements.

 ### Section 56

 The heading before section 136 of the French version of the Act is replaced by the following:

-### **Champ d'**application
+### Champ d'application

-> **Explanatory Note**:
-> Existing text of the heading:
-> *Existing Text*:

 ### Section 57